TryHackMe: Mr Robot CTF – Walkthrough

 Let’s continue hacking.
 We have this dictionary with a bunch of words in it, but we are unsure for now where to use it.

-At this point I recommend running gobuster, which can find directories and file in websites.
+At this point I recommend running gobuster, which can find directories and files stored on web servers.

 Let’s run the tool by entering: